 Some interviewees were quite blunt.
 “Our challenge is internal.
 We need to get our act together.”

 Understanding the issue does not solve the problem: “We have changed our thinking to meet a changing market.
-We understand conceptually what this means, but we have not worked out how to articulate this to mobilize the organization.
+We understand conceptually what this means, but we have not worked out how to articulate this to mobilise the organisation.
 There is no way we can succeed with our current set of competencies.
 I took over a business that was doing well.
-Getting an agreement to accept change is tough.
+Getting agreement to accept change is tough.
 The incumbent is its own worst enemy in a transformation.”